Ted Bami

-Ted Bami Minsende (born 2 March 1978 in Zaire (now Democratic Republic of the Congo)) is a former professional boxer.
+Ted Bami Minsende (born 2 March 1978 in Zaire (now Democratic Republic of the Congo)) is a British-French former professional boxer.
 Nicknamed "Dangerous", Bami is a former European light welterweight champion and British light welterweight title challenger.
 He was until recently the trainer of his nephew, British boxer Isaac Chamberlain.
 Bami and Chamberlain parted ways following Chamberlain's accusations of theft; however, in May 2018, the Boxing Board of Control cleared Bami of all accusations and he remained Chamberlain's Manager until 2020.

 Biography

-Bami was born in Zaire (now Democratic Republic of the Congo) but has lived in Britain since the age of 12, having left Zaire to avoid the civil war in the country at that time.
+Bami was born in Zaire (now Democratic Republic of the Congo) to Congolese-French parents but has lived in France and Britain since the age of 12, having left Zaire to avoid the civil war in the country at that time.
+Bami holds both Congolese and French nationalities from his parents.
 He was raised by his uncle who first introduced him to boxing at 15.
 Bami is self-managed and is trained by James Cook.

 Professional career

 Bami made his professional boxing debut in September 1998, with a first round stoppage of Des Sowden.
 In his second professional fight, Bami knocked out Gary Reid in the 2nd round of a scheduled 4 round contest.
 Reid would go on to challenge for the commonwealth light welterweight title.
 Bami's first setback came when he was knocked out by Jacek Bielski in his fourth fight.